Feature #2628

 perhaps there is a reason why this hasn't been set?

-Updated by Jean-Philippe Lang over 1 year ago
+Updated by Jean-Philippe Lang about 17 years ago

 Setting cookie store by default is not so trivial since it requires a secret.